Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 How did you prepare for the interview?

-Most applicants prepared for the interview by extensively researching the school through sources like SDN and the school's website, practicing common interview questions, and seeking advice from friends, family, or pharmacists.
-Many also mentioned taking part in mock interviews to feel more prepared and confident.
+Most applicants prepared for the interview by extensively researching the school on platforms like SDN and the school's website, practicing common interview questions, and seeking advice from friends, family, and professionals in the field.
+They also engaged in mock interviews to feel more prepared and confident.

 The interviewer and the admission staff were really nice and welcoming.
 The interview process itself is very nerve-wrecking but these people try their very best to make it as comfortable as they can for you.
 The students there are also very helpful.